 Learning how to talk about your family in Spanish can be particularly useful, since it is an excellent excuse to start a polite conversation.
-On the other hand, if you are going to take the GCSE Spanish or any other exam, it is an absolutely must.
+On the other hand, if you are going to take any Spanish exam, it is an absolutely must.
 Examiners seem to love asking about family, so make sure you are ready for it.

 Our first goals will be to learn the names of the different members of the family.
 You will have to learn lots of words which help you to talk about your family.
 For this purpose, we have created 20 flashcards about family that will help you to memorize this important vocabulary, just click on the link to star using them.

 We have a video that will help you to get the most from the flashcards if you are not sure how to do it.

 Mi familia, tu familia, su familia – My family, your family, his/her family

 Possessive adjectives in Spanish like “my” and “your” must agree with the noun they come before.

 SU or SUS could also mean “your” if you are being formal.

 ¿Cómo se llama tu padre?
 (What is your father name? – informal).